JnyJny/busylight/README.md

 ![Release Date][release-date]
 ![Python Version][python-version]
 ![License][license]
-![Code Style: black][code-style-black]
+![Code Style: ruff][code-style]
 ![Monthly Downloads][monthly-downloads]
 <br>

-[BusyLight for Humans™][0] gives you control of USB attached LED lights from a variety of vendors.
+[BusyLight for Humans™][busylight-for-humans] gives you control of USB attached LED lights from a variety of vendors.
 Lights can be controlled via the command-line or using a HTTP API.
-Please consider [Busylight Core][1] if you'd like to integrate USB light control into your own Python application.
+Please consider [Busylight Core][busylight-core] if you'd like to integrate USB light control into your own Python application.

 ![All Supported Lights][DEMO]
 Flag<sup>1</sup>,